惯性聚合 高效追踪和阅读你感兴趣的博客、新闻、科技资讯

 A boy who could once barely walk has now etched his name in Indian quartermiling history.
 This is Vishal TK’s inspiring story from Jolarpettai to National Record glory. | Photo Credit: RITU RAJ KONWAR

 But Vishal wasn’t always so fast on his feet.
-As a child growing up in the town of Jolarpettai in Tamil Nadu’s Tirupattur district, there was once nothing to suggest that Vishal would grow up to be one of India’s top athletes.
+As a child growing up in the town of Jolarpettai in Tamil Nadu’s Tirupattur district, there was little to suggest that Vishal would grow up to become one of India’s top athletes.

 Vishal’s house bears the documentation of a relentless ambition to succeed on the track.